-In this article excerpted above we can see that in one of the top countries where the central bank is putatively controlled by the government (India), this argument is faltering.
+In this article excerpted above we can see that one of the top countries where the central bank is putatively controlled by the government (India) this argument is faltering.
 Public ownership of central banking is no panacea.

 This is not fashionable right now.
 The idea among those who are so-called "greenbackers" is that if government can only mandate its "own" money then the "people" will ensure that nothing can go horribly wrong.'

 But we have argued that the best money is free-market, competitive money, not monopoly-fiat paper money, no matter whether the government prints it outright or whether it is printed via mercantilism.
 Within this context, we believe gold and silver would find a place, as these money metals have done so for millennia.